ShlomiSolomon/TicTacToeFor2/README.md

 - first one is ServerTicTacToe.java  (for server part)
 - second one is ClientTicTacToe.java  (for Client part)

+If you enter the Client first or you not connected to the server for other reason , you always can press reconnection button (in Client)

 Hope you enjoy it .